 “Creativity brings inspiration and motivation to the people”

-I started filming with the handy cam I got as a present from my father in 2000.
-The first video I made was the breeding of the King Fisher bird at our compound.
-I enjoyed waiting to see how she dug a small hole, laid her eggs, hatched them and finally flew away with her new kids.
+I started filming with a handy cam I got as a present from my father in 2000.
+The first video I made was about the breeding of a King Fisher bird in our compound.
+I enjoyed waiting to see how she dug a small hole, laid her eggs, hatched them and finally flew away with her newborn kids.
 I was waiting hours and hours to shoot her while she was feeding her kids in the hole.
-Actually, it is a really common home video but it was something that I really enjoyed doing.
+Actually, it is a really basic home made video but it was something that I really enjoyed creating.

-Many artists especially painters and singers are more involved in revolution.
-Some are GenZ but most of them are not.
-Many open-minded people are more into fighting against the military.
-They want a good future with freedom and justice.
-Some of the older generation prefers nationalism rather than democracy.
+But some of the older generation still favours nationalism over democracy.
 They believe that Buddhism could not blossom in a democratic country and they are proud that Myanmar is a Buddhist country.
-So, to stop Buddhism disappearing from the soil, they attack the democracy, alternative beliefs and freedom of expression.
+So, in order to allegedly stop Buddhism from disappearing, they attack democracy, alternative beliefs and freedom of expression.